apache/tvm/docs/dev/relay_intro.rst

 Different data structures will impact how you might write transformations, and we need to keep that in mind.
 So now, as a deep learning framework developer, you might ask, why do we need let-binding.
-Yours PL friends will always tell you that let is important -- as PL is a quite established field, there must be some wisdom behind that.
+Your PL friends will always tell you that let is important -- as PL is a quite established field, there must be some wisdom behind that.